Skip to Content

 Christmas tree decor string art

 I’m going to be honest – I’ve fallen in love with string art again!
-I’m completely aware that string art isn’t anything new and it’s been around for awhile, but no so long ago my love was renewed thanks to a class at a local place called DIY Bar Portland.
+I’m completely aware that string art isn’t anything new and it’s been around for a while, but no so long ago my love was renewed thanks to a class at a local place called DIY Bar Portland.

 It was cool because I got to go with friends and we each got to choose the kit we wanted to complete.
 I chose to do octopus string art (because, duh), while another friend did a mountain and yet another made a dinosaur.